Paul Revere & the Raiders: The Raiders: early 1970s

-In an effort to change the band's sound and image, its name was officially shortened to The Raiders (shown simply as Raiders on the singles), while the 1970 album Collage was an attempt to move in another musical direction.
+In an effort to change the band's sound and image, its name was officially shortened to "Raiders" starting with the 1970 album Collage.
 It drew a glowing review from Rolling Stone magazine, with critic Lenny Kaye singling out Lindsay for praise: "[He] never fails to give the impression that he knows what he's doing.
 Almost single-handedly, he's brought the Raiders to a stronger position than they've occupied in years".
-Collage proved to be a commercial failure (#154 on the Billboard 200) and Lindsay began to turn toward solo projects.
-Joe Correro departed after their spring tour ended, to be replaced by his predecessor Mike Smith.
+Collage proved to be a commercial failure (No. 154 on the Billboard 200) and Lindsay began to turn toward solo projects.
+Joe Correro departed after their spring tour ended and replaced by his predecessor Mike Smith.

-The Raiders achieved their biggest 1970s success with their cover of John D. Loudermilk's "Indian Reservation", which was brought to the group by Columbia A&R man while they were working on an album.
-Revere worked to promote the single, and "Indian Reservation" peaked at number one for one week in July 1971.Bronson, Fred, The Billboard Book of Number One Hits, Billboard Publications, Inc. 1985; ISBN 0-8230-7522-2.
+The Raiders achieved their greatest success with their cover of John D. Loudermilk's "Indian Reservation", which was brought to the band by Columbia A&R man Jack Gold.
+Revere worked to promote the single and "Indian Reservation" peaked at No. 1 for one week in July 1971.Bronson, Fred, The Billboard Book of Number One Hits, Billboard Publications, Inc. 1985; ISBN 0-8230-7522-2.
 It became Columbia's biggest-selling single for almost a decade, clearing over six million units.
 The success of the single was followed by the album of the same name that reached No. 19 and consisted mainly of covers.
 The group expanded to include drummer Omar Martinez and keyboardist Bob Wooley.

-In 1972, the Raiders' last attempt at a pop album, Country Wine, failed to crack the Billboard 200.
-Later that year, they began preparation on what was to be their fourth album in two years, Love Music.
-The intended title track was released as a promotion for the project, but it reached only #97, marking the Raiders' final chart appearance and the album being shelved by Columbia.
-The band's presence dwindled and they were relegated to playing lounges and state fairs as an "oldies" act, a situation Revere found pleasing, but not Lindsay.
+The last Raiders album, Country Wine (1972), failed to crack the Billboard 200.
+Later that year, they began preparation on follow up album, Love Music.
+The intended title track was released as a promotion for the project, but it reached only No. 97, marking the Raiders' final chart appearance and the album being shelved by Columbia.
+Without a chart presence, the band was relegated to playing lounges and state fairs as an "oldies" act, a situation Revere found pleasing, but not Lindsay.
 Weller and Smith departed in December 1972, Weller being replaced by guitarist Doug Heath.